near/nearcore/docs/architecture/how/cross-shard.md

 ```

 Such gas refunds receipts are a little bit special - as we'll set the predecessor_id to be ``system`` - but the receiver is what we expect (shard0 account).
+(``system`` is a special account that doesn't really belong to any shard - as you can see in this example, the receipt was created within shard1)

 So putting it all together would look like this: